LoganMcQuirk/DeckDesign/README.md

 - Uses Google Fonts for typographic presets

 ## Why I built it
 This started as a self‑directed challenge to learn HTML, CSS and vanilla JavaScript without following a tutorial.
-The goal was to build a real interactive UI, handle user image uploads, and implement a client‑side export pipeline — all things useful in front‑end roles.
+The goal was to build a real interactive UI, handle user image uploads, and implement a client‑side export workflow.

 ## What this demonstrates for a portfolio
 - DOM manipulation and event handling at scale